jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 |

-On the side menu go down to Manage, then select **Site Management > Site Tokens**
+On the side menu go down to **Manage**, then select **Site Management >> Site Tokens**

 In the lab we have generated a Site Token for you to use named **student-ce-site**.
-In your production environment you will need to create your own Site Token to register your Customer Edge node.
+In your production environment you will need to create your own Site Token to register your Customer Edge Node, which is literally two clicks and a name.
+Very simple!

 |